 Are you just a road club, or do you mountain bike also?

 So do we!
 We are affiliated to Welsh Cycling and like to follow their guidelines re safely leading groups, both adult and youth.
-Until we have the right skills within the club to safely take younger children on led rides, we can take children under 14 on rides.
-The good news is that for the 14 – 18 age range, membership is 1/2 price.
+For the welfare of children the club would need to have trained and accredited Welfare Officers and Ride Leaders.
+Until we have members within the club with the necessary qualifications who are willing to safely take children on led rides, we cannot accept under 18’s as members.

 Why do I need to join a cycling club to ride my bike?